5 On-Site SEO Factors That Matter Most

 Clean URLs

 Equally as important, you don’t want content that links to broken or redirected pages.
-Not only can this affect speeds, but it can also impact indexation and crawl budgets.
+Not only can this affect speed, but it can also impact indexation and crawl budgets.

 Status code issues may appear naturally over time or due to a site migration.